Tititesouris/Overcollector/README.md

 - Customize your collection with lots of settings

 #### Work In Progress
-- Adding images for Dia de los Muertos and menu icons and Christmas update
+- Adding images for menu icons

 #### To Do
 - Go to the right page in the collection by clicking on hero